Tantanok221/.claude/commands/work.md

    **WAIT FOR USER CONFIRMATION** (for the overall plan)

-   **[--lite Mode Adjustment]**: In `--lite` mode, skip this explicit overall plan confirmation.
-Instead, present a very brief summary like "Starting implementation of task #{number} in --lite mode.
-Automatic progression unless interrupted." and immediately proceed to Step 6.

 ### 6. **Implement Task (Interactive Coding Session)**
-   After user confirmation of the overall task plan (or automatic progression in `--lite` mode):
+   After user confirmation of the overall task plan:
    - **Enter Interactive Loop**: The AI will now guide the user through the current task's implementation in an iterative manner, breaking it into smaller, logical micro-tasks until the current task from the todo list is resolved.
    - **Execute Micro-Task**: Perform a small, logical part of the current task.
 This might involve:
      - Creating a new file.